-“‘Because custom builders make a great living, they drive a fancy pickup truck, and send their kids to private schools, but the builders who become wealthy are production builders.’”
+“Because custom builders make a great living,” Mishner told Randy French.
+“They drive fancy pickup trucks, and they send their kids to private schools.
+But the builders who become wealthy are production builders.”

-Doug showed his entrepreneurial bent at an early age, buying candy in bulk at Sam’s Club, then selling it in packages of four to schoolmates.
+Doug, meanwhile, showed his entrepreneurial abilities at an early age, buying candy in bulk at Sam’s Club, then selling it in packages of four to schoolmates.
 He attended Texas A&M and received an undergraduate degree in psychology.

-“I remember, when I was at a pretty young age, my Dad telling me to get an MBA.
+“I remember when I was at a pretty young age,” Doug French says, “my dad telling me to get an MBA.
 My college plan was to get my psychology degree, then go out on my own for a while and kind of see what happened.

 “Then I sort of came to my senses.
-I questioned why I should go out and spend ten years trying to build a new business when my Dad has already done that.
-I realized how much I respected him for his achievement, and also how much he had already taught me. “
+I questioned why I should go out and spend years trying to build a new business when my dad has already done that.
+I realized how much I respected him for his achievement, and also how much he had already taught me.

 “His response: ‘I can’t think of anything better.’”

-One of Doug’s first duties with Stylecraft was to take a look at the books.
+One of Doug’s first duties with Stylecraft was to take a look at the company’s balance sheet.
 His candy-brokering instincts took hold and in no time he started saving the company money.

 “I think that first month I saved us like $90,000,” Doug says.
 “I felt good coming in and earning my keep, so to speak.”